joemoose/dungeoneers.d20/extra sections/Swords and Sorcery Rules.md

 ### Corruption and Fell Sorcery

 Magic is volatile and warps its practitioners.
-Sorcerous Corruption is everywhere in the Shattered Lands.
+Sorcerous corruption is everywhere in the Shattered Lands.

-Your Corruption score can be increased by using sorcerous powers, attuning arcane relics, or committing heinous acts.
-A newly created character has a zero Corruption score.
+Your corruption level can be increased by using sorcerous powers, attuning arcane relics, or committing heinous acts.
+A newly created character has a zero corruption level.

-As your Corruption score increases, you suffer increasingly unpleasant effects.
+As your corruption level increases, you suffer increasingly unpleasant effects.

-#### Corruption Save
+#### Corruption Checks

-When directed by the GM to make a Corruption Save, roll d20.
+When directed by the GM to make a corruption check, roll **d20**.

-- If the result equals or exceeds your current Corruption score, you hold chaos at bay (this time) and suffer no consequences.
+- If the result **equals or exceeds** your current **corruption level**, you hold chaos at bay (this time) and suffer no consequences.
-- If you fail, roll a subsequent d20, add your current Corruption score, then consult the following table for an effect.
+- If you **fail**, roll a subsequent **d20** and **add your current corruption level**, then consult the following table for an effect.

-Regardless of success or failure, increase your Corruption score by 1.
+Regardless of success or failure, increase your corruption level by 1.

 #### Manifestations of Corruption

-On a failed Corruption Save, roll d20 +Corruption score and consult the following table.
+Roll **d20 +corruption level** on a failed corruption check and consult the following table.

 | d20 | Effect |
 | :-: | :- |